DanielKarp/Caltrain-EInk-Bike-Tag/case/README.md

 ## Notes

-The nuts I used may be a slightly different external dimensions than mine, so you may need to modify the hexagonal cutout to fit your hardware.
-You could also use a cap nut with a slightly longer bolt.
+The nuts you use may have slightly different external dimensions than mine, so you may need to modify the hexagonal cutout to fit your hardware.
+Alternatively, you could use a cap nut with a slightly longer bolt.